 -Be prepared to explain that you are a vegetarian.
 If vegan, be prepared to go one step further and explain what this means in detail – declaring what you will and will not eat.
 As the vegan-train hasn’t rolled into Costa Rica at full speed as of yet, not everyone is familiar with the terminology, concept, and ‘rules’, let alone the difference between vegetarianism and veganism.

 -If you plan to visit a popular area of Costa Rica, seek out vegetarian and/or vegan-friendly restaurants.
-The country is not booming with them but they do exist, and although a variety of vegetarian/vegan menu options is not yet offered at all restaurants, there are speciality restaurants and hotels that cater to these specific dietary choices.
+The country is not booming with them but they do exist, and although a variety of vegetarian/vegan menu options is not yet offered at all restaurants, there are specialty restaurants and hotels that cater to these specific dietary choices.

-SAMPLE TRIP MENU FOR VEGETARIANS & VEGANS
+SAMPLE TRIP MENU FOR VEGETARIAN & VEGAN TRAVELLERS

 - Gallo Pinto (great for vegetarians and vegans)